Graduate Programs in Nursing

 Bangor, ME 04401

-The successful Master of Science in Nursing applicant will have received a B.S.N with a minimum 3.0 GPA, show promise of ability and motivation to pursue graduate-level study, and have completed undergraduate health assessment and statistics courses.
-In addition, a minimum of two years professional clinical nursing practice is required with additional experience strongly recommended.
+The successful Master of Science in Nursing applicant will have previously received a B.S.N / M.S.N. with a minimum 3.0 GPA, show promise of ability and motivation to pursue graduate-level study, and have completed undergraduate health assessment and statistics courses.
+In addition, a minimum of 1-2 years of professional clinical nursing practice is required with additional experience strongly recommended.

 The Graduate Nursing Admissions Committee makes admission decisions based on the following factors: